shanedbutler/pug-planner/README.md

 ## Build and seed database with test data

-From the SQL folder, run the queries 1 and 2 in order to create, and seed the database.
+From the SQL-Server-Database folder, run the queries 1 and 2 in order to create and seed the database.

 ## To run back-end services in development mode